tudocomp/tudocomp/docs/Documentation.md

 ## Implementing a simple compressor

-This chapter presents the steps necessary to implement a simple compressor.
+This section presents the steps necessary to implement a simple compressor.
 The implementation that is developed here is available in the framework's repository in the `/include/tudocomp/example/` directory.